bipinkrish/File-Converter-Bot/README.md

 Currently works for Image, Video/Audio, Fonts, Documents.

-can you directlyrun without docker if running in lastest version of os
+you can directly run without docker if running in lastest version of os